-The film shows the human toll of these failures by weaving the personal narratives of a single mother struggling to keep her family together, a block watch captain fighting to restore a neighborhood in decline, and a pair of seventh-graders who dream of escaping their impoverished rural town.
+The film shows the devastating human toll of this cultural upheaval through the stories of a single mother struggling to keep her family together, an inner-city pastor fighting to restore a chaotic neighborhood, and a pair of seventh-graders who dream of escaping their impoverished rural town.

-With commentary from Charles Murray, David Brooks, Tyler Cowen, and Walter Russell Mead, America Lost examines how our dysfunctional institutions erode individual opportunity and create a dangerous divide between success and failure in America.
+With commentary from Charles Murray, Tyler Cowen, David Brooks, and Walter Russell Mead, America Lost sheds light on how our eroding social institutions limit individual opportunity and create a dangerous divide between success and failure.

-Our goal is to reach 3 million viewers through the following distribution campaigns:
+Our objective is to actively engage audiences through following distribution campaigns:

 - Launch a 20-city theatrical tour to build a core audience, generate national media coverage, and saturate markets including DC, NYC, SF, LA, Houston, and Chicago

-- Spearhead 3,000 community screenings in partnership with local organizations
+- Spearhead 3,000 public screenings in partnership with local community organizations

 - Host special events with think tanks, advocacy organizations, and elected officials to advance the debate on institutional reform

 - Inspire audiences to take action at the local, state, and federal level

 - Release the film commercially through iTunes, Amazon, Netflix, and Google Play

 - Drive traffic through institutional partnerships, earned media, and web advertising

 We are the Documentary Foundation, a 501(c)(3) non-profit organization dedicated to creating and distributing character-driven political documentaries.
 We have produced three films for PBS—Age of Champions, Roughing It, and Diamond in the Dunes—and been hailed by the New York Times for our “good eye for the unusual” and ability to capture “fascinating material.”